Child Protective Services Cases

 Foster parents play a key role for children throughout dependency and administrative proceedings.
 Foster parents, both relative and non-relative, can also be investigated for allegations of abuse and neglect, similarly to any person who parents a child.
 Carey & Lillevik attorneys have a deep and compassionate understanding for the foster parent perspective.
 We have represented many such parents in numerous types of cases including administrative proceedings, dependency proceedings, and adoptions.
 We are happy to discuss your unique situation with you and are available to represent your interests.

-Child in Need of DSHS Assistance
+Child in Need of DSHS Assistance or CPS

 At times children, whether biological or adopted, may develop such serious mental health issues that a parent cannot safely and effectively handle the child alone.
 Each family that finds itself in this situation faces a unique set of problems.
 Carey & Lillevik can help you determine what your values and goals are concerning the needs of your child and family.
 We then work with you to hold onto your values and meet your goals.
 We discuss the legal tools available to address your unique challenges and weigh each alternative.